From manipulative plays on 'age-old' to later regret

 Many older translations of 1 Corinthians 15:31 have "I die daily" there.
 But otherwise reliable, modern Bibles have "I face death daily." and similar.
 The NET Bible: "Every day I am in danger of death!"

 The New Testament tells of two deaths of Judas - one by hanging (Matthew 27:5) and one by falling and bursting open (Acts 1:18).
 Do you think Judas Iscariot, one of the "other disciples", could have died in two ways because he had learnt kriya yoga?
 Maybe it has had little marketing value on behalf of kriya yoga to front that Judas.
 To die by hanging and then revive oneself and get down to die another way, perhaps in another way, is it very likely?

 "Big words won't fatten the cabbage"

 Is kriya yoga a science of death or similar?
 It depends on which sense of the word is meant.
 Science today is taken to mean a systematic endeavour to build and organise knowledge in the form of testable explanations and predictions about nature and the world.
 In an older, related meaning, 'science' refers to a (settled) body of knowledge itself, one that can be wisely explained and reliably applied, and, moreover, is linked to philosophy.
-We may stick to that sort of meaning is well applied, there might be no hoof of demagogy involved in Babaji's use of 'science' in its old sense in the 19th century.
+If that sort of meaning is well applied, there might be no hoof of demagogy involved in Babaji's use of 'science' in its old sense in the 19th century.

-After all, kriya yoga was not all lost in the "dark ages" either, when there were "similar techniques" around.
+After all, kriya yoga was not lost in the "dark ages" either, when there were "similar techniques" around.

 Kriya yoga in the light of good study